in2code-de/in2publish_core/Documentation/Developers/RecordTree.md

 were stored in TYPO3.
 The PID of a translation ultimately became the UID of the actual parent, not the translation original.
 The former record tree did, mostly for backwards compatibility and API stability reasons, not reflect this change.
-Since we are required to break a lot of stuff to achieve QUAG, we are also required to change the record tree in a manner that reflects the new nature of translated pages or rather any translated record. **Translations to not live under the translation original, but next to it**.
+Since we are required to break a lot of stuff to achieve QUAG, we are also required to change the record tree in a manner that reflects the new nature of translated pages or rather any translated record. **Translations do not live under the translation original, but next to it**.
 This results in multiple roots, namely one page for each language.

 Having these language based root records allows us to easily extract a part of the record tree by language and still